agilecrm/rest-api/README.md

     ]
 }
  ```
-In this above example Lost, Open, Won, Stage 1 are different milestone.
+In this above example, Lost, Open, Won, Stage 1 are different milestones.
 These may vary depending on the user choice.

 ###Response - Statuses:
 - Status 200: Successfully retrieved the deals list.